 First round(s) of editing Give a brief statement on the project.
 Questions to ask yourself: What is the topic of the project?
 Can it be explained in 1-3 sentences?
 Is there a time limit to the project?
 If so, time … finish reading The Editing Process

 Note: There is a list of iMovie tutorials online at the bottom of this page that are extremely helpful.
-Be sure to check them out! iMovie is organized into 3 thematic areas, generally found at the top of the screen … finish reading Using iMovie
+Be sure to check them out!
+Here’s a brief video that covers how to start a project, import footage, do a … finish reading Using iMovie

 Notices have appeared in the various media labs around campus: Reed is discontinuing all VHS support, beginning this Fall.
 The news has come without fanfare, and those who did see the signs were, in all likelihood, even more surprised to … finish reading Discontinuation of VHS Support at Reed / YouTube to VHS ?